php-fig/fig-standards/proposed/http-message.md

      * stream_copy_to_stream() (though the result will need to be decorated in a
      * native PHP stream wrapper to work with such functions).
      *
-     * If the move() method has been called previously, this method MUST raise
+     * If the moveTo() method has been called previously, this method MUST raise
      * an exception.
      *
      * @return StreamInterface Stream representation of the uploaded file.